AUDITIONS AND REGISTRATION

 Wind and Brass groups will be organized by Profs.
 Harrow and Kellogg, and a different form is used for those.

 Group, repertoire and coaching assignments for string and piano groups will be posted on the chamber music bulletin board (outside ESM 315) at the beginning of each semester.
 Wind and brass groups will be contacted by their area coordinators, Profs.
 Anne Harrow and Mark Kellogg.
 It is each group’s responsibility to begin rehearsing immediately and to contact the assigned coach to arrange the first coaching, preferably during chamber music hours.
 In most cases, students are limited to working in only one chamber music group per semester.
 However, demand and instrumental distribution will occasionally make it necessary for a few students to play in two groups.
-Groups are expected to remain together over the course of the entire school year as this will best facilitate the Music For All experience in the spring semester.
+Groups are expected to remain together over the course of the entire school year.